The night of the great flood

 Combat in Swords and Stones is fast paced, highly dynamic, and as sandboxy are the rest of the game!

-Up until this time, all players playout the turns and its phases – at the same time – simultaneously.
-However, when war is declared – the move and (the now introduced) combat phase now are turn based – with the player that declared war playing through their entire move AND combat phases, before the other player/team does.
+Up until this time, all players playout the turns simultaneously – at the same time.
+However, when war is declared – the move and (the now introduced) combat phase are now played out turn based – with the player that declared war playing through their entire move AND combat phases, before the other player/team does.

 Massive multiplayer battle, custom map with king of the hill settings

-All units in S&S are on a 20x20mm base.
-A “unit”, be it a Villager, a Catapult, a Knight or a Dragon etc. represents a group of around 50 individuals, which includes their supply wagons, squires, and rest of their entourage.
+All units in S&S are on a 25x25mm base.
+A “unit”, be it a Villager, a Catapult, a Knight or a Dragon etc. represents a group of around 50 individuals, which includes their supply wagons, squires, and rest of their entourage that is required to carry out their duties.

-Due to all units being on a 20x20mm base means that models are of different scales and are meant to merely ‘represent’ that group.
-S&S units are always in an idol pose, and (although beautifully sculpted) are a simple design and easy to paint (albiet smaller).
+Due to all units being on a 25x25mm base means that models are of different scales and are meant to merely ‘represent’ that group.
+S&S units are always in an idol pose, and (although beautifully sculpted) are a simple design and easy to paint.

 Want this Game?!